xoyojank/cubiquity-for-u3d-native/README.rst

 ------------
 - Supports two kinds of voxel environment – cubic and smooth

   - Build your world from millions of tiny colored cubes to create detailed 3D worlds.

   - Create realistic terrains with powerful sculpting tools.

 - Advanced Graphical capabilities

   - Flexible material system supports arbitrary blending between multiple materials.

   - Level-of-detail meshes ensure fast operation across a range of hardware.

   - Supports Unity's Surface Shader system to allow easy customization of appearance.

   - Works with real-time shadows and other dynamic lighting solutions.

 - Physics

   - Mesh data can be passed into Unity's physics engine for unified collision detection and handling.

   - Collision detection can also be performed directly against the voxel data.

   - Custom raycast functionality for picking voxels.

 - Create worlds easily

   - Import voxel terrains from external sources such as heightmaps.

   - Direct access to the voxel data allows you to procedurally generate worlds from code.

   - Editing tools available both in-editor and in-game (coming soon).

 - Solid engineering

   - Cubiquity is powered by the PolyVox voxel library, which has been in development for over seven years and is used by several games.

   - Package includes all C# scripts allowing you to customize it to your needs.

   - Integrates seamlessly with many other packages from the asset store.

-- Licensing options

-  - Available free for non-commercial and evaluation use (see LICENSE.txt).

-  - A commercial license is available through the Unity Asset Store

 More details
 ------------
 For many years we have been actively developing the `PolyVox voxel terrain library <http://www.volumesoffun.com/polyvox-about/>`_ which has been used `by several games and engines <http://www.volumesoffun.com/polyvox-projects/>`_.
 PolyVox is an extremely powerful and flexible library, but requires an advanced knowledge of C++ and graphics programming to use effectively.
 Therefore we have recently introduced Cubiquity as a higher-level and easier to use interface to this functionality.